 James: “So size DOES matter.”
 Was….that a penis joke, 4Kids?
 Or am I just perverted?

-Next episode is the Vermillion City Gym match against Lt.
-Surge; the Electric Pokemon trainer.
+Next episode is the Vermilion City Gym match against Lt.
+Surge; the Electric Pokemon Trainer.

 If you enjoy my work and would like to help support my blog, please consider donating at my Ko-Fi page.
 Thank you! ♥

 2 thoughts on “Pokemon Episode 13 Analysis – Mystery At the Light House”